 The car you’re financing – The type of car you choose could also make a difference.
 Newer cars with lower mileage are often seen as more reliable and easier to resell, which makes lenders more confident in offering you finance.

-Ultimately, lenders want to see that you can manage money well and keep up with monthly payments, so anything you can do to show you’re financially reliable can go a long way.
+Ultimately, lenders want to see that you can manage money well and keep up with monthly payments, so anything you can do to show you’re financially reliable could go a long way.

 How to apply without hurting your credit score